 Whether you call it a rhubarb crisp or a rhubarb crumble, add berries to this tart fruit, top with ice cream and you have a perfect combination.
-For a fantastic and easy dessert this Spring or Summer, try a rhubarb berry crisp with a pecan streusel topping.
+For a fantastic and easy dessert this Spring or Summer, try a blueberry rhubarb crisp with a pecan streusel topping.

 Can you grow rhubarb in a warm climate

 The stalls at our farmers market have to have food grown in North Carolina.
 I’m not sure I agree with this as we’re only a hour or less from the Virginia border but they don’t allow produce except from North Carolina.
 In any event, I knew that this had to be from somewhere close by.
 I asked the local farmer and he said of course we can grow rhubarb here.

 However, when I went back the next week, he was out and said that was all he had this year.
 So it does grow here but as an annual and it doesn’t have a very long growing season.
 In colder regions it has a growing season of April through June.